piotrwitek/react-redux-typescript-guide/README.md

 ```

 ### If Approach
-- using `ActionCreator` helper types
+- if's "block scope" give you possibility to use local variables for more complex state update logic
-- much better for multiple props update as it will ensure you that `Partial State` update is compatible with reducer state contract, this will guard you from errors
+- better for more complex state objects - using partialState object spread for strongly typed multiple props update - it will ensure that action payload is compatible with reducer state contract - this will guard you from nasty bugs
-- if's "block scope" give you possibility to use local variables
+- introducing optional static `type` property on `actionCreator` - advantage is to get rid of action types constants, as you can check type on action creator itself

 ```ts
 // State